Surgeon speaking with a young patient in the OR

 Program highlights

-Residents will participate in specific didactic content components of the residency program including both online and in person courses, independent study, readings, assignments, and interprofessional learning activities.
-Additionally, residents will have various teaching and learning opportunities within and outside of Mayo Clinic Hospital.
+Residents will participate in didactic components of the residency program, including online and in-person courses.
+They will complete independent study, readings, assignments, and interprofessional learning activities.

 Completion and certification